wiraszkaa/python_snake/README.md

 # python_snake

-Popular game Snake created with Python and additional modules:
+Popular Snake game created with Python.

+In branch onefile is one file version of the game.

+Additional packages:

 -pygame

 -numpy

-In branch onefile is one file version of the game